Find out how it started and learn about the core work of My Home Life Northern Ireland.

 It was launched in Wales in 2008, Scotland in 2012 and in Northern Ireland in 2014.

-The Leadership Support Programme is delivered over a ten month period through four initial workshops followed by action learning with each group meeting on a monthly basis.
+The Leadership Support Programme is delivered over a ten-month period through four initial workshops followed by developing practice sessions with each group meeting on a monthly basis.

 Feedback from participants demonstrates that the leadership support programme enables managers to develop their leadership skills which in turn impacts positively on residents, relatives and staff.